 Mailhardener is now self-learning.
 It analyses data from various sources such as DNS settings, DMARC reports, TLS reports, domain reputation and numerous other sources to give you the most accurate overview of the security status of your domain to date.

-With the new algorithm Mailhardener can accurately distinguishing senders, forwarders and fraudulent actors that are using your domain name.
+With the new algorithm Mailhardener can accurately distinguish senders, forwarders and fraudulent actors that are using your domain name.

 With all these new insights that the algorithm can tell about a domain, we designed the new domain overview page.
 It shows you the complete security status of your domain.

 We have designed a new safety rating for domains.
 The security rating is calculated using all the security aspects that we monitor.
-The rating rate your domains security status from D all the way up to an A+.
+The rating gives you a quick insight into your domain's email security status.

 Another new feature the algorithm makes possible is the automatic detecting of which email services your domain uses.